vrjuggler/vrjuggler/README.txt

  VPR itself contains a great deal of platform-specific code.
 It categorizes this code into subsystems, and various subsystems may be chosen depending upon the target platform and target threading system.
-For example, on IRIX, there are three possible subsystems: POSIX and Netscape Portable Runtime (NSPR).
-Win32, on the other hand, only uses the NSPR subsystem.
+For example, on IRIX, there are two possible subsystems: POSIX and Netscape Portable Runtime (NSPR).
+For Windows, on the other hand, VPR uses native WIndows threading and serial ports with socket I/O based on Boost.Asio.
 The subsystems are:

 *  POSIX (UNIX-based platforms only)

-*  NSPR (all platforms, required on Win32 and Mac OS X)
+*  NSPR (all platforms, required on Solaris)

  Because VPR is the foundation for all the other modules, it is important to